i-am-abhay/abhay_macropad/FIRMWARE FILES/firmware_documentation.md

 When a key is pressed:

-1. OLED animation starts
+1. The OLED animation starts.
-2. LED animation begins across the strip
+2. The LED animation begins.
-3. The corresponding macro or shortcut is executed
+3. The macro or shortcut runs.
-4. The OLED displays the matching bitmap
+4. The matching bitmap is shown on the OLED.

 When the key is released:

-* LED animation clears the strip
+- The LEDs clear with the reverse animation.

 ---

 ## OLED System

-The OLED uses a framebuffer-based driver.
+The OLED uses a custom framebuffer-based driver.

-### Features:
+### Features

-* Text rendering
+- Text rendering
-* Bitmap rendering (128×32 raw images)
+- 128×32 bitmap rendering
-* Direct I2C updates
+- Direct I2C updates

 ---

 ## OLED Animation States

-### IDLE
+### Idle

-* Shows current time in HH:MM format
+- Shows the current time in `HH:MM`
-* Shows date below the time
+- Shows the date below the time
-* Subtle movement in text position
+- Slightly moves the text to keep the screen from looking static

-### IN (slide-in)
+### Slide In

-* Bitmap slides in from the right side
+- The bitmap slides in from the right.
-* Smooth transition into view

-### HOLD
+### Hold

-* Bitmap remains fully visible
-* Displayed for approximately 9–10 seconds
+- The bitmap stays on screen for about 10 seconds.

-### OUT (fade-out)
+### Fade Out

-* Bitmap is cleared using a pixel wipe effect
+- The bitmap clears with a pixel wipe animation.
-* Returns to idle clock
+- The display returns to the clock.

 ---

-## LED SYSTEM
+## LED System

-The LED system controls 9 NeoPixel LEDs in a single chain.
+The LED system controls all 9 NeoPixels.

-### Behavior:
+### Behavior

-* All LEDs are off when idle
+- All LEDs stay off while idle.
-* LEDs animate one-by-one when activated
+- Pressing a key starts an animation.
-* Each key has a fixed RGB color
+- Every key has its own RGB color.

-### Operation:
+### On Key Press

-#### On key press

-* LEDs light sequentially from index 0 up to the selected key index
+- LEDs light up one at a time from LED 0 to the selected key.
-* Animation runs in small timed steps without blocking input

-#### On key release

-* LEDs clear sequentially from the active index back to 0

-### Control method
+### On Key Release

+- LEDs turn off one at a time back to LED 0.

+### How it Works

-* LED updates are handled inside the main scan loop
+- The animation runs inside the main keyboard scan loop.
-* Animation runs independently of key processing
+- It doesn't block key presses while it's running.

 ---

 ## LED Animation Engine

-The LED system uses a time-based animation controller.
+The LEDs use a simple time-based animation.

-### Fill animation
+### Fill Animation

-* LEDs turn on one-by-one from left to right
+- LEDs turn on from left to right.
-* Each LED is assigned its key color
+- Each LED uses that key's assigned color.

-### Clear animation
+### Clear Animation

-* LEDs turn off one-by-one from right to left
+- LEDs turn off from right to left.

 ### Timing

-* Animation is stepped using millisecond intervals
+- The animation updates using timed intervals.
-* No blocking delays are used
+- No blocking delays are used.

 ---

 ## Rotary Encoder

-Controls system volume:
+The rotary encoder controls system volume.

-* Rotate left → volume down
+- Rotate left → Volume Down
-* Rotate right → volume up
+- Rotate right → Volume Up
-* Press (if enabled) → mute toggle
+- Press (if enabled) → Mute

 ---

 ## Macros

-Some keys execute multi-step macros instead of single shortcuts.
+Some keys run multiple actions instead of a single shortcut.

-### Example: Spotify
+### Spotify

-* Opens system search (Spotlight)
+- Opens Spotlight
-* Types "spotify"
+- Types `spotify`
-* Launches the application
+- Opens Spotify

-### Example: Chrome
+### Chrome

-* Opens Spotlight
+- Opens Spotlight
-* Launches Chrome
+- Opens Chrome
-* Selects a profile (school or personal)
+- Selects the correct profile

 ---

-## Performance Design
+## Performance

 ### OLED

-* Frame updates are timed to avoid unnecessary refresh
-* Animation states control rendering frequency
+- The display only updates when it needs to.
+- Animations control when each frame is drawn.

 ### LEDs

-* LED animation runs inside the keyboard scan loop
+- LED animations run inside the keyboard scan loop.
-* No blocking delays are used during updates
+- They don't block the rest of the firmware.

 ---

 ## System Flow

-1. Key press is detected
+1. A key is pressed.
-2. Macro or shortcut is executed
+2. The macro or shortcut runs.
-3. OLED animation is triggered
+3. The OLED animation starts.
-4. LED animation begins
+4. The LED animation starts.
-5. Encoder operates independently for volume control
+5. The encoder continues handling volume independently.

 ---

 ## Summary

-This firmware runs a fully integrated macropad system:
+This firmware brings everything together into one system.

+It includes:

-* 9 programmable keys
+- 9 programmable macro keys
-* OLED display with animations
+- OLED animations
-* RGB LED animated feedback per key
+- RGB LED feedback
-* Rotary encoder for volume control
+- Rotary encoder volume control

-All components run together in a synchronized input-output loop.
+Everything runs together so the macros, display, LEDs, and encoder all stay in sync.